Krzysztof Meyer: Music

 In his early compositions (String Quartets Nos.
 1–4, Symphonies Nos.
 1–3), Meyer experimented with unconventional sonorities, typical of the Polish avant-garde music in the 1960s.
 He used twelve-tone technique, albeit freely, as well as aleatoric technique and collage.
-All these means appear in his first opera Cyberiada, to a science-fiction libretto after Stanisław Lem's The Cyberiad.
+All of these appear in his first opera, Cyberiada, to a science-fiction libretto after Stanisław Lem's The Cyberiad.

 In later works, Meyer gradually limited the multitude of sonic ideas.
 He increasingly focussed on the drama and expression as understood in a traditional way although avoiding romantic effects.
 The style of Meyer's later works reflects his interest in tradition; even his use of titles such as "string quartet", "sonata", "concerto", "symphony" are indicators of the traditional trend in his aesthetic.
 "There are contemporary textures and timbres, but they are usually incidental to a language in which tonal pulls and familiar signposts govern the overall flow and structure."

 Chamber music occupies a privileged place in his output.
 "What is attractive to him in such pieces is the fact that they are perfect to create 'sonic puzzles', referring to the 'hidden arithmetic exercise of the soul, which does not know that it is counting', as Leibnitz described the essence of music.
 Examples of these are the variation of the tempi in String Quartet No. 11 or the changes of rhythm in String Quartet No. 10.
 Some pieces for large ensembles can be listened to as a musical commentary to a political event or existential reflection.
 These topics are hinted at by the subtitles and quotations ('Polish' Symphony No. 6, referring to the atmosphere of martial law in Poland from 1981 to 1983) or the use of the text (Symphony No. 8, with the lyrics of the anti-antisemitic poems by Adam Zagajewski).
 The catastrophic message of the oratorio The Creation of the World is told through the text but its expression is achieved through the music."